DataDog/orchestrion/_integration-tests/README.md

 Be sure to run `go get` and `go mod tidy` as needed if the test adds new dependencies, or if the Orchestrion dependencies have changed.

+You can also create multiple test cases in the same package by creating any number of exported types named with the prefix `TestCase`.
+Example: `TestCaseClient`, `TestCaseServer`, etc. The corresponding tests will be named `my_package/Client` and `my_package/Server` in this example.

 Use the [testcontainers](https://pkg.go.dev/github.com/testcontainers/testcontainers-go) package to create Docker containers, if the test requires external services.